 The transport network provides access to employment, services, education and recreation.
 It supports residents and businesses.
-With 11,000 Waimakariri residents (42% of the District's usually resident workforce) travelling to Christchurch for work and about 2,000 of our daytime workforce commuting into the District from Christchurch, the inter-District connections between Waimakariri District and Christchurch City are critical to meeting demand and the expectations of commuters.
+With 11,000 Waimakariri residents (42% of the District's usually resident workforce) travelling to Christchurch for work and about 2,000 of our daytime workforce commuting into the District from Christchurch, the intra-distribution to the District from Christchurch and the inter-District connections between Waimakariri District and Christchurch City are critical to meeting demand and the expectations of commuters.
 Future growth in residential and business activities needs to be supported by efficient and effective transport networks.
 State Highway 1 and the rail corridor also provide key freight routes between the north and Christchurch.

 The Government is investing around \$600 million in upgrading the northern and western Christchurch road corridors.
 With the completion of the Western Belfast Bypass (2018) and the Northern Arterial extension (2020), the current congestion at peak traffic times on the northern motorway is projected to ease, resulting in greater reliability of travel time.
-A third northbound lane from Christchurch is planned across the Waimakariri motorway bridge, together with a cycle lane.
+A third northbound lane from Christchurch is planned across the Waima-kariri motorway bridge, together with a cycle lane.
 A third southbound lane to Christchurch has also been proposed.
 However, as the District grows there will be a challenge in maintaining the travel time people expect a commute to take.
 With 86% of commuter trips by cars carrying just one person, improving vehicle occupancy as well as public transport services is key.

-The Government is also planning the construction of a Short Eastern Bypass at Woodend by 2027.
-The Council will continue to advocate for a timely commencement of this project in order to ease transport pressures, provide more certainty for a growing community, and support the connectivity of North Woodend (Ravenswood)

-in light of its proposed Key Activity Centre status (refer to Section 2.6 'Our Centres') and signalled residential growth opportunities.
+The Government is also planning the construction of a Short Eastern Bypass at Woodend.
+The Council will continue to advocate for a timely commencement of this project in order to ease transport pressures, provide more certainty for a growing community, and support the connectivity of North Woodend (Ravenswood) in light of its proposed Key Activity Centre status (refer to Section 2.6 'Our Centres') and signalled residential growth opportunities.

-Transport connections now and in the future were a focus for many who provided comments during early community engagement.
+Transport connections now and in the future were a focus for many who provided comments during the community engagement.
 Improvements in commuting to and from Christchurch and public transport (via a rail link, park and ride and bus services) were consistently sought to reduce congestion, increase travel time predictability and reduce reliance on cars.
 It was also thought important to enhance and extend safe and separate walking and cycling networks.
+A greater focus on travel behaviour (i.e. more people in less vehicles) was raised as a way to manage future demand.

 It is also important to note that emerging transport technologies and developments in transport services may impact the community and the environment.
-Autonomous vehicles, electric vehicles, greater use of transport as a service (as opposed to vehicle ownership) and enhanced digital connectivity in the future all have the potential to change transport infrastructure requirements considerably, by possibly altering trip patterns.
+Autonomous vehicles, electric vehicles, greater use of transport as a service (as opposed to vehicle ownership), enhanced digital connectivity and smartphone technology for determining the most efficient mode and route in the future all have the potential to change transport infrastructure requirements considerably, by possibly altering trip patterns.
 While such changes are very difficult to plan for due to emerging changes in technology, the preferred growth approach is flexible enough to accommodate change.
 Continual monitoring of change integrated with flexible transport provision approaches will be critical.

-The growth approach proposed provides a number of transport service and network benefits.
+The growth approach identified in this Strategy provides a number of transport service and network benefits.
 In general, it makes it more efficient (relative to ad-hoc development) to plan and provide for inter and intra District connectivity as settlement patterns through to 2048 will be more certain.
 For public transport, the approach supports the continued provision and expansion of the public transport network by consolidating and growing our existing main towns, particularly Rangiora and Woodend/Pegasus.